Corionis/ELS/docs/downloads.md

 ## &bull; Downloads

+**Note:** ELS 4.0 is in development therefore bugs are to be expected.
+The command line back-up component works well.
+The GUI is new.

 Use the buttons at the top of this page <img style="vertical-align:middle" src="assets/images/swoop-up-arrow.png" border="0"/> for your platform.

 ## &bull; Installation